 The left-arm spinner bowled 50 containing deliveries, giving away just 7 runs and taking three crucial wickets – including that of Australian cricket legend Ricky Ponting.
 Four years after captaining Kenya at the previous tournament, Aasif’s performances helped his country to defy the odds and reach the semi-final stages with a never to be seen again bowling spell of 8.2 overs, 6 maidens, 7 runs and 3 wickets.

-Nowadays, Aasif is a respected insurance broker.
-In 2014, Aasif and his wife, Nazneen created the Safinaz Foundation in honour of their parents.
+Nowadays, Aasif is a Businessman in various fields - Insurance Broker, Properties & publishing.
+In spirit of continuous learning, Aasif recently became a fellow Arbitrator and an accredited International Mediator.
+Aasif has also served as Nairobi Jamaat Chairman for 2 terms from 2009 to 2013 and in 2014, Aasif and his wife, Nazneen created the Safinaz Foundation in honour of their parents.
 The focus of the foundation is to promote sport in Kenya by hosting sporting events and providing equipment – and even scholarships where possible – to potential future stars.
+The Foundation also supports education and social needs.

-Although his sporting career may long-since be over, Aasif’s legacy will live on, not only through his own achievements but through those of his son, Irfan Karim, who has quickly established himself as a permanent member of the Kenya national cricket side.
+Although his sporting career may long-since be over, Aasif’s legacy will live on, not only through his own achievements but through those of his son, Irfan, who has quickly established himself as a permanent member of the Kenya national cricket side.

-The Grandson of Yusuf, Irfan has now completed higher education at the University of Loughborough and continues to show signs of promise in the early stages of his career.
+The Grandson of Yusuf, Irfan (25) has now graduated from University of Loughborough and continues to show signs of promise in the early stages of his career.
+During his varsity days, Irfan represented Loughborough in cricket, where in 2015, Loughborough went on to win the 20/20 tournament and Irfan went on to represent England in the University World Cup played in Dehradun in India.
+England lost to South Africa in the finals.
+Irfan was declared Best Batsman of this tournament.
+Currently Irfan is also playing first class cricket in England.
 Aasif has already hinted about a future contract in the Indian Premier League, but regardless, Kenyan eyes will be watching closely as the next chapters of the Karim story unfold.

 Above: Youngest Kenyan to score an ODI century.
 Irfan Karim